Back Pain Untangled

 Many doctors are not passionate in solving the back pain riddle.
 There is a general belief among physicians that over 90% of acute back pain patients get better over time (with or without aggressive treatment options).
 They tend to ignore symproms early on based on this notion.
 This conviction stems from an old scientific study.
 Researchers have recently looked closely into the natural progression of back pain.
 They concluded that back pain is not a self-limiting problem, but rather a recurrent and sometimes persistent disorder., , , , , New knowledge indicates that most low back pain episodes are short lived, at least in the primary care setting.
 Nevertheless, in the long term, low back pain often runs a persistent course with around two-thirds of patients estimated to be in pain after 12 months.
 Some individuals never have low back pain, but most have it on and off or persistently.
 When doctors first see a patient with new onset of back pain, it is hard to predict the trajectory their symptoms could take.

 Understanding back pain becomes more complex when you are informed that many people with actual structural problems on their spine (disc bulges, disc herniation or tears, spinal arthritis, minor fractures, benign tumors etc.) may not ever feel back pain.
 Thus, diagnosing a cause of back pain is not easy.
 It requires attention to small details, a thorough examination, as well as ordering and analyzing specific tests (X-Rays/CT scan/MRI) for a given person.
 It may require treatment trials, like core strengthening by a physical therapist, or traction by a chiropractor.
-It may involve trial of oral medications like anti-inflammatories or muscle relaxers or delivery of Novocain or cortisone like medications at certain parts of your spine.
+It may involve trial of oral medications like anti-inflammatories or muscle relaxers or delivery of Novocain or cortisone like medications at certain parts of your spine (spinal injections).
 Outcomes from each of these steps add information that eventually helps doctors reach a specific diagnosis.

 Where To Start?